[Psst! If you like this song, you might check out the album I recorded earlier this year, Inchoatery!]

 Daily song machine Jonathan Mann went likewise acoustic-folky, and adapted Slater’s verbatim intercom blue streak as his chorus:

-Even Jimmy Fallon, later that night, milked the idea, though he gets pretty rapidly distracted from actual Slater-related balladeering in favor of Sandler-alike call-and-response jokes:
+Even Jimmy Fallon, later that night, milked the where to buy cialis'>where to buy cialis idea, though he gets pretty rapidly distracted from actual Slater-related balladeering in favor of Sandler-alike call-and-response jokes:

 And much as I was riding high yesterday on the link love and the twittering and the blips of TV footage, I can’t compete with NBC; Fallon’s bit is currently dominating the twittersphere.
 Alas.
 I’ll always have CNN.
 Though if any national talk show producers feel like having me on for a live performance, I’m pretty sure I could fit it in my schedule.

-I’d like to think there’ll be more takes on Slater coming along, but news of the weird tends to die fast and memes don’t live much longer.
+I’d like to think there’ll be more takes on Slater coming along, but news of the weird tends to die fast and we recommend viagra online memes don’t live much longer.
 Four songs about one guy’s bad day is pretty decent, in any case, and it’s been fun if weird to be caught up so directly in the whole zeitgeist like this.

 Singing The News